JaviCervera/wiz3d/README.md

 `$sudo apt install swig3.0`

-Then, from a Terminal go to the Tau folder and run the build script:
+Then, from a Terminal go to the Micron folder and run the build script:

 `$./build.sh`

-The executable file `tau` will be created on the `_build` folder (it is a 64 bit binary).
+The executable file `micron` will be created on the `_build` folder (it is a 64 bit binary).
 All the samples will run automatically when you run the build script.

-## Using Tau
+## Using Micron
 The runtime accepts one optional parameter with the name of the Lua script to run.
 If you don't provide the parameter, then the file `data/main.lua` will be run.

 The script folder is always set as the active directory when running a program, so all paths should be relative to this folder.